lopezdsr/sql-query/index_management.md

 All formats are supported, including Parquet, ORC, CSV, and JSON.
 Data skipping is used for performance optimization.
 Data skipping does not affect the content of query results.
 {{site.data.keyword.sqlquery_full}} currently supports metaindexes only.
 Metaindexes are indexes on a higher level, thus they index objects instead of rows.

 As {{site.data.keyword.sqlquery_short}} charges on a per-query basis based on the amount of data scanned, reducing the number of bytes scanned per query, reduces cost while it improves performance.
-For data skipping to work well, as well as for good performance overall, use the [best practices for data layout](https://www.ibm.com/cloud/blog/big-data-layout), such as using the Parquet format and adopting Hive-style partitioning.
+For data skipping to work well and for good performance overall, use the [best practices for data layout](https://www.ibm.com/cloud/blog/big-data-layout), such as using the Parquet format and adopting Hive-style partitioning.
 Ideally, create tables by using the [Cloud Object Storage catalog](/docs/services/sql-query?topic=sql-query-hivemetastore).
 Data skipping complements these best practices and provides significant cost savings and performance benefits.

 To use this feature, you must create indexes on one or more columns of the data set.
 Start by indexing columns that you query most often in the `WHERE` clause.
 A full stop ("**.**") in any column name is not supported.